18 Inconvenient Truths About Assessment Of Learning

 by Terry Heick

-1. In terms of pedagogy, the primary purpose of an assessment is to provide data to revise planned instruction.
-It should provide an obvious answer to the question, “What next?”
+I. In terms of pedagogy, the primary purpose of an assessment is to provide data to revise planned instruction.
+It should provide an obvious answer to the question, “So?
+So what?
 What now?”

-2. It’s an extraordinary amount of work to design precise and personalized assessments that illuminate pathways forward for individual students–likely too much for one teacher to do so consistently for every student.
+II.
+It’s an extraordinary amount of work to design precise and personalized assessments that illuminate pathways forward for individual students–likely too much for one teacher to do so consistently for every student.
 This requires rethinking of learning models, or encourages corner-cutting.
 (Or worse, teacher burnout.)

-3. Literacy (reading and writing ability) can obscure content knowledge.
+III.
+Literacy (reading and writing ability) can obscure content knowledge.
 Further, language development, lexical knowledge (VL), and listening ability are all related to mathematical and reading ability (Flanagan 2006).
 This can mean that it’s often easier to assess something other than an academic standard than it is knowledge of the standard itself.
 It may not tell you what you want it to, but it’s telling you something.

-11. In a perfect world, we’d ask not “How you do on the test,” but “How’d the test do on you?”
-That is, we’d ask how accurately the test illuminated exactly what we do and don’t understand rather than smile or frown at our “performance.”
+XI.
+In a perfect world, we’d ask not “How you do on the test,” but “How’d the test do on you?”
+That is, we’d ask how accurately the test illuminated exactly what we do and don’t understand rather than smile or frown at our ‘performance.’
 Put another way, it can be argued that an equally important function of an assessment is to identify what a student does understand.
 If it doesn’t, the test failed, not the student.

-13. Most teachers worth their salt can already guess the range of student performance they can expect before they even give the assessment.
+XIII.
+Most teachers worth their salt can already guess the range of student performance they can expect before they even give the assessment.
 Therefore, it makes sense to design curriculum and instruction to adjust to student performance on-the-fly without Herculean effort by the teacher.
 If you don’t have a plan for the assessment data before you give the assessment, you’re already behind.

-15. It’s tempting to take assessment results personal; it’s not.
+XV.
+As a teacher, it’s tempting to take assessment results personal; it’s not.
 The less personal you take the assessment, the more analytical you’ll allow yourself to be.